DonutsDevil/Split-Up/README.md

 ### NOTE : This wont transfer any money between people.

-Using [Zoom libary](https://github.com/natario1/ZoomLayout) to zoom in and out. using [Graph Vieww](https://github.com/oss-bandb/GraphView) to nodes and edges
+Using [Zoom libary](https://github.com/natario1/ZoomLayout) to zoom in and out.
+Using [Graph Vieww](https://github.com/oss-bandb/GraphView) to nodes and edges